electro-smith/pd2dsy/README.md

 1. Test that you have python installed, and that its the proper version.
 It should be >= 3.8.
 Test this by running `python --version` on the command line.
 You may need to use the `python3` command instead for this and following commands.
 2. Clone the repo: `git clone https://github.com/electro-smith/pd2dsy`
 3. Run the `install.sh` script located in the root directory.
 This should install required python modules, update your libdaisy, and build it for you.
 It also creates a _virtual environment_, which is a self-contained python environment for specific projects.
-In order to actually use the python modules you just installed, you'll need to be running from the virtual environment.
-You can do this by running `./pd_env/bin/activate` (or `source ./pd_env/bin/activate` if you get permission errors).
+4. In order to actually use the python modules you just installed, you'll need to be running from the virtual environment.
+On Mac and Linux, you can do this by running `./pd_env/bin/activate` (or `source ./pd_env/bin/activate` if you get permission errors).
+On Windows, it'll be `./pd_env/Scripts/activate.sh`.
-4. Install arm-none-eabi-gcc toolchain, make, and dfu-util.
+5. Install arm-none-eabi-gcc toolchain, make, and dfu-util.
 There are [OS specific instructions in the Daisy Wiki](https://github.com/electro-smith/DaisyWiki/wiki).

 You should now be able to run pd2dsy.py without issue.